 - $300,000 for bodily injury or death coverage for each person per accident;

 - $700,000 for bodily injury or death coverage for all peoplein a bus crash; and

 - $100,000 for injury or destruction of property per crash.

 The statute of limitations allows one year from the date of an accident to file a personal injury lawsuit.
 If your loved one died in the bus accident, you only have one year from the date of their death to file a wrongful death lawsuit.

 Our attorneys can build your case and take legal action before this deadline expires.
 Even if we do not need to file a lawsuit in your case, having the option to take your claim to court can encourage the insurance company to negotiate a fair settlement.

-Contact the Law Offices of Ogle, Elrod & Baril, PLLC, for a Free Case Evaluation.
+Contact OEB Law, PLLC, for a Free Case Evaluation.

 OEB Law, PLLC, can assist in filing and negotiating your claim to recover compensation for your devastating bus accident injuries.
 Call us today at 865-546-1111 for a complimentary, no-obligation case evaluation with a bus accident lawyer in Clinton.

 Still Have Questions?
 Get In Touch With Us

 We will start working on your case NOW!